deadlysyn/archer/README.md

 ## TODO

+- Fix dmenu
+- Look at terminal alternatives
+- Fix and better integrate screen config
 - Consider condensing ABS entries using groups and meta packages
 - Prune unnecessary xorg components
 - Better automation of yay installs
+- Move all manual compilations to packages (create or fix packages where necessary)

 ## References